Intergalactic magnetic field lower limits up to the redshift $z\approx3$

 Performed \CRBeam\ calculations on their own correspond to instantaneous photon injection in an infinitesimal beam opening at the source and require post-processing to match with the Fermi/LAT data.
 First, the recorded photons were uniformly scattered across the cone with $1^\circ$ opening, mimicking the AGN jet.
 Temporal distribution of the photons, matching the data, was then obtained convolving the recorded arrival times with the step function product $\theta(t-t_{start}) \times \theta(t_{stop} - t)$ with $t_{start}$ and $t_{stop}$ representing the beginning and the end of Fermi/LAT observations time range.
 Lastly, the recorded events were re-weighted according to the ratio of the assumed and injected emission models and binned to match the considered Fermi/LAT energy intervals.

-The obtained this way source emission model, self-consistently containing the intrinsic and ``echo'' components, is fully parametrized by the assumed intrinsic spectrum shape and can be directly fit to the data.
+The source emission model obtained this way self-consistently contains the intrinsic and ``echo'' components.
+The model is fully parametrized by the assumed intrinsic spectral shape and can be directly fit to the data.
 To this end the predicted model flux in each energy bin was compared against the measurements interpolating the ``flux -- likelihood'' profile automatically computed by \FermiPy\ and stored along with the extracted spectral data.
 Likelihood maximization itself was performed with the \iminuit\ package~\cite{iminuit}.
-The systematical uncertainties on the Fermi/LAT collection area are propagated to the fit by stretching the likelihood in each bin around its maximum by 3\% below 100~GeV and $3\% + 12\% \times (\log(E/\mathrm{MeV}) - 5)$ above this energy\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/Aeff_Systematics.html}}.
+The systematical uncertainties on the Fermi/LAT collection area were propagated to the fit by stretching the likelihood in each bin around its maximum by 3\% below 100~GeV and $3\% + 12\% \times (\log(E/\mathrm{MeV}) - 5)$ above this energy\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/Aeff_Systematics.html}}.
 As each energy bin is treated independently, this procedure, in principle, allows for larger systematical model-to-data deviations compared to the bracketing approach suggested for Fermi/LAT data analysis~\citep{FermiLAT_Pass7_validation}, conservatively reducing the analysis sensitivity to the putative ``echo'' signal.